 More than 10 independent transgenic lines were generated from CHI and Del/Ros constructs, separately, and 2 - 3 morphologically normal and healthy lines were selected and subjected to further analysis.
 Prior to crossing to combine the genes, the segregation analysis was performed at T1 generation stage.
 The T1 lines showing 3:1 segregation ratio was chosen for further crossing to ensure the single transgene insertion.
 The segregation analysis was carried out on 100 mg⁄ L kanamycin selection medium and confirmed by reverse transcriptase (RT)-PCR analysis (Fig. 2).
 The F1 CHI x DR is defined as the generation crossed by both T1 transgenic plants.
 All the stacked and unstacked genes were stably transmitted to the next generations.

 The shape and weight of all the transgenic and crossed tomatoes were indistinguishable from those of the wild type plants (Fig. 3 a, b, c, Fig. 4 and Table 1).
-Also, there was no significant differences in liking of color or texture between them and the flavor and overall liking of CHI tomatoes are marginally higher over DR and wild type (Lim et al. 2014).
 All of the T0, T1 and T2 and F1 and F2 transgenic and crossed lines developed as many seeds as the wild type plants (Fig. 3b).
 The outer peel color of the transgenic DR and CHI/DR tomatoes were purple and indigo, respectively (Fig. 3a and Fig 4 c and d).
 Also, the flesh color of the CHI/DR tomato was conspicuously darker than that of the DR tomato (Fig. 3c).
 The colors of the anthocyanin extracted from the peel and the flesh showed similar tendency with the peel and flesh color (Fig. 3d).

 Total anthocyanin content in CHI/DR-expressing tomatoes

 There was approximately 100 times and 400 times more total anthocyanin content in the peel of the DR (T2) and CHI/DR lines (F1 and F2, Fig 5 a and b), respectively, as compared to wild type plants.
-There was approximately 120 times and 260 times more total anthocyanin content in the flesh of the DR and CHI/DR lines, respectively.
+There was approximately 120 times and 260 times more total anthocyanin content in the flesh of the DR and CHI/DR lines than the wild type plants, respectively.
 The anthocyanin content was almost untraceable in wild type plants.
 There were no significant differences between different transgenic lines for each gene.
 All the CHI/DR lines exhibited significantly higher anthocyanin content than all the CHI or DR alone transgenic tomatoes in both the peel and the flesh.
 Further, there were no significant differences between F1 and F2 generation for both the peel and the flesh.
 The total anthocyanin content of the wild type and CHI lines were barely traceable in both the peel and the flesh.
 Addition of the CHI gene to DR lines approximately increased total anthocyanin content in peel 4 fold and in flesh 2 fold.

 Total flavonol content in CHI/DR-expressing tomatoes